kelwinshen/xenhash-hellofuturehackathon/README.md

 npm run dev
 ------------------------

 This will start the development server and open the dApp in your default browser.
-You can now view your dApp at http://localhost:5173 or depending on your default set up of port.
+You can now view your dApp at http://localhost:5173 or depending on your default setup of port.

 4. **Build for Production**